 These Broncos have had moments when they have been defensively dominant, moments like Sunday when they battered an ailing Panthers offensive line to sack Cam Newton seven times and hit him several others.

 The answer?
 "All of the above," with a little Peyton Manning on offense thrown in for good measure.
+But Miller's improvement and Del Rio's ability to play Miller in a bigger variety of roles in the defense are likely the biggest two factors.

 Miller has developed into the coveted piece on the board, a guy who can dominate with speed and power.
 Del Rio has been plenty aggressive thus far overall as well, and the Broncos have enough speed on the field to make it work.